CleanstoneMC/Cleanstone/README.md

 We have a Discord!
 Join us here: https://discord.gg/Jx5kk3u

 ## Livedemo
-Connect to "demo.cleanstone.rocks" with Minecraft 1.12.2.
+Connect to "demo.cleanstone.rocks" with Minecraft 1.13.1 or 1.12.2.
 The Server restarts from time to time with the latest changes.